Martonai/questionnare-skidrow/Documents/FunctionSpecification.md

 ## 6.Use cases

 ## 7.Correspondence, how the use cases are covered a requirements
-1. The  web application is created to include the administration, which will be accessed by entering the system by entering a username / password.
-These will provide the main functions of the system.

-2. On the site you will be able to choose from many questionnaires to fill out, which we will solve in a modern and easily transparent style.
+1. On the site you will be able to choose from many questionnaires to fill out, which we will solve in a modern and easily transparent style.

 3. Within this, users will be able to see the topic of the questionnaires, their exact address,